 Other Things to Consider in CBD

 Some specific products may target a particular ailment.
-For example, a full spectrum or partially isolate product may be directed towards helping with inflammation.
+For example, a full-spectrum or partially isolate product may be directed towards helping with inflammation.
 Another may be designed as CBD oil for cats’ anxiety.
-These will have the cannabinoids that will target these issues, while using CBD as the base.
+These will have the cannabinoids that target these issues while using CBD as the base.

 Some CBD supplements will also have other supplemental ingredients to boost the healing properties as well.
-Things like lavender may be included in a CBD oil directed towards anxiety or insomnia treatment.
+Things like lavender may be included in a CBD oil that is directed towards anxiety or insomnia treatment.

 How to Give CBD Oil to Your Cats